merely-useful/py-rse/index.md

 This helps the eye see where one ends and the next begins, though the fact that functions always start in the first column helps as well.

+**Add an empty line at the end of the script.**

+Ending a file in a newline character is required for some other programming languages.
+Although it's not required for Python code to function, it does make it easier to view and edit code.\index{whitespace}

 ### Naming